 LGBT Americans have families, work hard to earn a living, pay taxes, and serve their communities and their country.
-Recent research by Gallup finds that 3.4% of the adult U.S. population identifies as lesbian, gay, bisexual, or transgender.
-Applying these figures to the total number of adults in the U.S., this suggests that there are roughly 9 million LGBT adults nationwide.
+Recent research by Gallup finds that 4.5% of the adults in the United States identify as lesbian, gay, bisexual, or transgender.
+Applying these figures to the total number of adults in the U.S., this suggests that there are roughly 11 million LGBT adults nationwide.

 This page is a collection of all MAP resources addressing the many aspects of LGBT people's lives.
 For more tailored results, please use the search function at the top of the site or select an issue or population from the Policy menu.